mami-project/pathspider/doc/using.rst

 You may specify the output file using a flag, however by default this is set to be ``/dev/stdout`` and so you can, and are recommended to, use shell redirection instead.
+To see output as it is written to the file, you can pipe the output to ``tee`` to print it on the screen while also saving it to a file.
 You will be required to set your interface name and PATHspider will not start if it detects that the chosen interface is not active.

 It is also possible to perform offline analysis of a PCAP file using the "observe" command.
 Instead of an interface name, pass the name of the pcap file